kadiks/my_life_in_tech/server/README.md

 # Quick start user guide for the API

-Add .env with PORT number
+- Add .env with PORT number

-To run the dev version, open two terms:
-- One to create the bundle: `npm run webpack`
-- The second to run it: `npm start`
+- run nodemon

 ## The routes are as follows